larssp/hydrodynamic_docker/README.md

 ### Contributing

-To report an issue or ask for additional features or material to be included in the Docker image, feel free to [create an issue here](https://gitlab.kuleuven.be/hwest/teaching/hydraulic-structures-b-kul-h0n37a/-/issues).
+To report an issue or ask for additional features or material to be included in the Docker image, feel free to create an issue.